-Discus (Symphysodon aequifasciatus, Symphysodon discus, Symphysodon) Fish Species Profile & Care Guide
+Discus (Symphysodon aequifasciatus, Symphysodon discus, Symphysodon) Species Profile & Care Guide

 Discus are colourful, pretty and charismatic tank inhabitants.
 They are highly considered within the fish keeping hobby due to their intense colouring and elegant shape.

 Unlike many other cichlid species, Discus are peaceful and highly social, and they do not predate on other fish.
 Discus are a schooling fish and prefer to be housed in groups of six or more, but may not fare very well if kept as an individual.
 You can keep several together alongside other peaceful tropical fish.
 They are slow feeders and need tankmates with a similar temperament.